zorggn/love-asl/readme.md

 The two laws are constant-gain/amplitude and constant-power/loudness laws, the first attentuates the volume at the center by -6dB (50%), the second only by -3dB (1/sqrt(2)).

 - `Source:getStereoSeparation` added.
-- `Source:setStereoSeparation` added, with parameter `amount`; 0.0 means both channels are mixed down to monaural (mono), 1.0 means the original stereo signal is kept.
-Default is `1.0`.
+- `Source:setStereoSeparation` added, with parameter `amount`; -1.0 means mid channel output only, 0.0 means original, 1.0 means side channel output only.
+Default is `0.0`.

 -- `Source:getBufferVariance` added, with parameter `unit`, in either `samples`(samplepoints), `milliseconds`, or as a `percentage`; milliseconds being default.
 -- `Source:setBufferVariance` added, with parameters `amount` and `unit`; in either `samples`(samplepoints), `milliseconds`, or as a `percentage`; milliseconds being default.
 Randomly varies the length of the buffer within its defined limits.

 #### Modifications
 - `Source:queue` may now be defined as a "pull-style" callback; if it isn't, it will work as the vanilla "push-style" method.
+(Note: queue type source support not yet implemented.)

 - `Object:release` modified to release all extra internals of the new Objects; must be called explicitly if one doesn't want dead objects cluttering up the processing thread.
 - `Object:type` modified to return the string `ASource`.
 - `Object:typeOf` modified to also return true for `ASource` as a specialization of the `Source` type.